HEASARC/sciserver_cookbooks/analysis-nustar-lightcurve.md

 print('return code:', out.returncode)
 ```

+## 5. Read and Plot the Light Curve
 listing the content of the output directory `60001110002_p/lc`, we see that the task has created a source and background light cruves (`nu60001110002A01_sr.lc` and `nu60001110002A01_bk.lc`) along with the corresponding spectra.

 The task also generates `.flc` file, which contains the background-subtracted light curves.